Join us for Family and Alumni/ae Weekend 2023!

 Politics Roundtable with the Bard Debate Union

-Join current members of the Bard Debate Union as well as BDU alumni/ae for a roundtable discussion on current affairs and how young people can find their voices in the contemporary political landscape.
+Join current members of the Bard Debate Union Noel Crenshaw '25 and Annaliese Simons ‘26 for a roundtable discussion on current affairs, the state of debate in society, and how young people can find their voices in the contemporary political landscape.
+This panel will be moderated by Assistant Director of the Bard Debate Union Clarence Brontë '18.
 This event will also be livestreamed.
-Join moderator Ruth Zisman, and Clarence Brontë '18, Annaliese Simons '26, Thanasis Kostikas '26, and Rania Ahmed '26.

 Olin Hall, Franklin W. Olin Humanities Building